singhrakeshgkp/spring/springboot-testcontainer/spring-transaction.md

 Here only one transaction will be created as spring creates Transactionl BookService Proxy but you are inside BookService class and calling an inner method so no more transaction proxy involved.

-Case 2->(m1->m2) Propagation Required and Required_New in different class(data will not be rolled back as transaction happening in different txn)
+Case 2->(m1->m2) Propagation Required and Required_New are in different class(data will not be rolled back as transaction happening in different txn)

 ```